SteveJustin1963/tec-EYE/README.md

 See this diagram ![](https://github.com/SteveJustin1963/tec-EYE/blob/master/pics/CCD.jpg)

+### iterate
-For vision perhaps we want to recognise, edges, tone, changes between pixels and apply this to AI or motor control.
+- For vision perhaps we want to recognise, edges, tone, changes between pixels and apply this to AI or motor control.
+- the 2610 has some embedded DSP cct to process depth and speed. this feature has been exploited in some drone projects, investigate and apply

 ### Ref